• Skip to main content

 If you make this recipe and love it, stop back and give it a 5-star rating ⭐️⭐️⭐️⭐️⭐️ and leave a comment.
 THANK YOU!

-Instant Pot Tomato Sauce Recipe
+Instant Pot Tomato Sauce with Fresh Tomatoes

 3.50 from 2 votes